Alpha BRAIN Review

 Pterostilbene

-Oxidative stress is one of the biggest problems that affect the brain and central nervous system, considering the brain uses a tremendous amount of oxygen.
+Oxidative stress is one of the biggest problems that affects the brain and central nervous system, considering the brain uses a tremendous amount of oxygen.
 However, not every brain is equally susceptible to oxidative stress; it’s mainly involved in neurodegenerative disorders like Alzheimer’s, Parkinson’s, and Huntington’s disease.
-For those who struggle with neurodegenerative disease, pterostilbene has been proven to have positive outcomes thanks to its antioxidant and anti-inflammatory properties.
+For those who struggle with neurodegenerative disease, pterostilbene appears to have positive outcomes thanks to its antioxidant and anti-inflammatory properties.

-Alpha BRAIN contains two more active ingredients and a handful of others that make up its capsule and provide stabilization.
+Other than the three blends, Alpha BRAIN contains two more active ingredients and a handful of inactive ones that make up its capsule and provide stabilization.

 All B vitamins are important for nerve and brain health, but vitamin B6, also known as pyridoxine, is one of the most critical in this arena.
-This essential vitamin helps our brain:
+This essential vitamin helps your brain:

 • Create neurotransmitters, amino acids, and proteins